 Using the Shutterfly Canvas Ordering Interface

 One of the biggest advantages I found when purchasing canvas prints from Shutterfly was the ordering process.

 It was surprisingly smooth and easy.

-While the user interface may seem like an afterthought when ordering a physical product, the sleek design and easy customer experience across the website was much appreciated.
-Once, I had my account setup, the process of creating a personalized photo canvas only took me a few minutes.
+While the user interface may seem like an afterthought when ordering a physical product, the sleek design and easy customer experience across the website were much appreciated.
+Once, I had my account set up, the process of creating a personalized photo canvas only took me a few minutes.

 Off to a Good Start!

 Once I had my photo uploaded to their site, I was offered a 3-D preview available of what the front, back, and sides of my Shutterfly canvas were going to look like before I purchased it.

 It Was So Cool.

 But, ultimately, it proved to be more than just a cool feature – it was a means to further ensuring my Shutterfly canvas was going to be printed exactly how I wanted it to look.
 This feature is especially useful to preview how your image will be wrapped around the edges of the canvas.

 Check out this screengrab of the 3D preview feature to see what I mean: